 (aka Ceryle torquata )

 Colombian name: Martín-pescador Grande

 The Ringed Kingfisher is distributed from southern Texas through Central America and throughout most of South America below about 1,000 metres.
+See the distribution map at Birdlife International.
 It is found beside large water bodies including wide rivers and is also seen at the coast.

 When underwater, they use their wings by rowing and using them as rudders.

 |Their small feet are too small for swimming and their toes show syndactylism - a fancy word meaning that the 3rd and 4th toes are joined up the middle.|